MicrosoftDocs/visualstudio-docs/docs/ai/installation.md

 ### TensorFlow

-[TensorFlow](https://www.tensorflow.org/) is an open source software library for numerical computation using data flow graphs.
+[TensorFlow](https://www.tensorflow.org/) is an open-source software library for numerical computation using data flow graphs.
 Refer to [here](https://www.tensorflow.org/install/) for detailed installation.

 > [!NOTE]
 > As of version 1.2, TensorFlow no longer provides GPU support for macOS.